 - Peel bananas.
-Store the peels in a bag and freeze them for 24 hrs. - In a saucepan, caramelize the brown sugar. - Cut the banana peels into medium pieces and add to the sugar. - Mix well and add salt, half of the cream, and rum. - Bring it to the boil. - Add all the mixture to a blender with the lemon juice and the remaining cream. - · In a skillet, grill all sides of the cheese. - Brush the grilled cheese with caramel.
+Store the peels in a bag and freeze them for 24 hrs.

+- In a saucepan, caramelize the brown sugar.

+- Cut the banana peels into medium pieces

+- Mix well and add salt, half of the cream, and rum.

+- Bring it to the boil.

+- Add all the mixture to a blender with the

+- Brush the grilled cheese with caramel.